-Overseas Guide - 境外之遇 is a public service film, designed to help Chinese students adjust to life abroad.
+Overseas Guide - 境外之遇 is framed as public service film, designed to help students adjust to life abroad.

 We follow Ling as he adjusts to life in a new place .
 However, Ling's own dreams and nightmares soon begin to interfere with the film, leaving him and the audience increasingly uncertain and adrift.